-The Maintenance Supervisor will ensure that there are sufficient clear procedures in place to allow staff to implement this maintenance policy statement.
-All procedures will include the following:
+The Maintenance Supervisor will ensure that there are sufficient clear procedures in place to allow staff to implement this maintenance policy statement, which shall include but not limited to:

-- 1. A statement of purpose - 2.
-The job title(s) of the staff member(s) responsible for carrying out the activities in the procedure; - 3.
-Any forms needed to carry out the activities; and - 4.
-The frequency of any specified activities. - 5.
-After their adoption, maintenance procedures will be reviewed and updated at least annually.
+- A. The job title(s) of the staff member(s) responsible for carrying out the activities in the procedure; - B. Any forms needed to carry out the activities; and - C. The frequency of any specified activities.

+Maintenance procedures will be reviewed and updated as needed.

-C. PERFORMANCE STANDARDS AND GOALS
+DEVELOP PERFORMANCE STANDARDS AND GOALS

-The Maintenance Supervisor establishes measures that will allow the effectiveness of maintenance systems and activities to be evaluated.
-In establishing these standards, the Housing Authority will take into consideration certain factors:
+The Maintenance Supervisor will establish measures that will allow the effectiveness of maintenance systems and activities to be evaluated.
+In establishing these standards the Housing Authority will take into consideration certain factors: